Description

 Risk and Exploitability

 An attacker must first authenticate to the SSH server to send channel requests; repeated authenticated channel attempts can exploit the leak.
-Because the vulnerability can be triggered by an ordinary SSH client, the practical difficulty is low, and the potential impact is high, leading to a severe denial of service.
-The vulnerability is not listed in CISA's KEV catalog and no exploitable EPSS score is available, but the lack of mitigation in older releases makes the risk significant if the library is in use.
+Because the vulnerability can be triggered by an ordinary SSH client, the practical difficulty is low, and the potential impact is medium, leading to a moderate denial of service.
+The CVSS score of 6.5 indicates medium severity.
+The vulnerability is not listed in CISA’s KEV catalog and the EPSS score is < 1%, but the lack of mitigation in older releases makes the risk significant if the library is in use.
+The weakness is classified as CWE‑924, a resource exhaustion issue.

 Remediation